-Nomad Travel Insurance Protects Your Health, Finances, and Possessions
+Digital Nomad Insurance Protects Your Health, Finances and Possessions

-One of the biggest challenges digital nomads confront is managing their health care.
+One of the biggest challenges digital nomads confront is how to manage their health care.
 Most insurance plans cater to travelers or expats, but nomad travelers don’t fit easily into either category.
 So, what kind of insurance should a digital nomad get?
 And do you need insurance at all?

 Don’t Subscribe to the “Roll the Dice” Plan